taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "The water cyclers?"*

-### Page 12

-The Water Cyclers have all poured their bowls of water into the enormous pitchers.
-They detach the origami flower bowl from the pitcher and in one confident, practiced shake, release the cloth from its shape.
-They then fold the cloth neatly and place it back on one shoulder.

 Min: **"Todos os dias eles [tratam a água](https://en.wikipedia.org/wiki/Water_purification#Treatment) coletamos da chuva, do rio e de [nosso esgoto](https://en.wikipedia.org/wiki/Reclaimed_water)."**

 *translation: "Every day, they [treat the water](https://en.wikipedia.org/wiki/Water_purification#Treatment) we collect from the rain, from the river, and from [our sewage](https://en.wikipedia.org/wiki/Reclaimed_water)."*